HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

     </View>
    ```

-2. **Connect the Model Backend**:
+2. **Connect the model Backend**:

-   - Create a new project, go to Project Settings > Model.
-Add the YOLO backend to your project.
+    Create a new project, go to **Settings > Model** and add the YOLO backend.
-     1. navigate to the yolo folder in this repository in your terminal.
+     1. Navigate to the `yolo` folder in this repository in your terminal.
-     2. Update your `docker-compose.yml` file
+     2. Update your `docker-compose.yml` file.
-     3. Run `docker compose up` to run the backend
+     3. Execute `docker compose up` to run the backend.
-     4. Connect this backend to your LabelStudio project in the project settings.
-Make sure that Interactive Preannotations is OFF (this is the default).
+     4. Connect this backend to your Label Studio project in the project settings.
+Make sure that **Interactive Preannotations** is OFF (this is the default).

 ### Annotation and training

-1. **Annotate Videos**:
+1. **Annotate videos**:

    - Upload football videos to the project.
-   - Use the TimelineLabels control tag to label time intervals where the ball is visible in the frame.
+   - Use the [`<TimelineLabels>` control tag](https://labelstud.io/tags/timelinelabels) to label time intervals where the ball is visible in the frame.

-2. **Model Training**:
+2. **Model training**:

    - After submitting annotations, the model begins training incrementally.
    - Continue annotating until the model starts making accurate predictions.

-3. **Review Predictions**:
+3. **Review predictions**:

    - The model suggests labels for unannotated videos.
    - Validate and correct predictions to further improve the model.

 ## Adjusting training parameters and resetting the model

-If the model is not performing well, consider modifying the LSTM and classifier training parameters in the labeling config,
+If the model is not performing well, consider modifying the LSTM and classifier training parameters in the labeling config.
+These parameters
-they start with `model_classifier_` prefix.
+start with the `model_classifier_` prefix.

 The model will be **reset** after changing these parameters:
- - model_classifier_sequence_size,
+ - `model_classifier_sequence_size`
- - model_classifier_hidden_size,
+ - `model_classifier_hidden_size`
- - model_classifier_num_layers,
+ - `model_classifier_num_layers`
- - new labels added or removed from the labeling config.
+ - New labels added or removed from the labeling config

-So, you may need to re-update (click the "Update" button) on annotations to see improvements.
+So you may need to update (click **Update**) on annotations to see improvements.

-If you want to modify more parameters, you can do it directly in the code in the `utils/neural_nets.py::MultiLabelLSTM`.
+If you want to modify more parameters, you can do it directly in the code in `utils/neural_nets.py::MultiLabelLSTM`.

 If you need to reset the model completely, you can remove the model file from `/app/models`.
 See `timeline_labels.py::get_classifier_path()` for the model path.
 Usually it starts with the `timelinelabels-` prefix.

 ## Debug

-To debug the model, you should run it with `LOG_LEVEL=DEBUG` environment variable (see `docker-compose.yml`),
+To debug the model, you should run it with the `LOG_LEVEL=DEBUG` environment variable (see `docker-compose.yml`),
-then you need to check the logs in the (docker) console.
+then check the logs in the (docker) console.

-## Conversion TimelineLabels regions to label arrays and back
+## Convert TimelineLabels regions to label arrays and back

 There are two main functions to convert the TimelineLabels regions to label arrays and back:
-- `utils/converter.py::convert_timelinelabels_to_probs()` - converts TimelineLabels regions to label arrays.
+- `utils/converter.py::convert_timelinelabels_to_probs()` - Converts TimelineLabels regions to label arrays
-- `utils/converter.py::convert_probs_to_timelinelabels()` - converts label arrays to TimelineLabels regions.
+- `utils/converter.py::convert_probs_to_timelinelabels()` - Converts label arrays to TimelineLabels regions

 Each row in the label array corresponds to a frame in the video.
 The label array is a binary matrix where each column corresponds to a label.
-If the label is present in the frame, the corresponding cell is set to 1, otherwise 0.
+If the label is present in the frame, the corresponding cell is set to `1`, otherwise `0`.

 For example:
 ```